-A record number of Muslim MPs in UK parliament
+A record number of British-Muslim MPs were elected to parliament in 2019.
+Here they are...

 British Muslims across the country and from across party lines have voiced their concerns over the victory of Johnson, who has been repeatedly criticised for comments made about the niqab, which were seen by many as Islamophobic, as well as the Conservative Party itself, which has just today launched a probe into Islamophobia following claims it has a systemic issue.